samdauwe/BabylonCpp/README.md

 Example scenes can be found on the [samples](https://github.com/samdauwe/BabylonCpp/tree/master/src/Samples) page.

 # Status
-The master branch code in an unstable state due to the upgrade to [Babylon.js 4.0.0](https://doc.babylonjs.com/whats-new).
+The master branch code is in an unstable state due to the upgrade to [Babylon.js 4.0.0](https://doc.babylonjs.com/whats-new).

 The [example scenes](https://github.com/samdauwe/BabylonCpp/tree/master/src/Samples) give a good overview which features are currenlty ported and working for [Babylon.js 3.3.0](https://doc.babylonjs.com/whats-new).